Debate heats up over how countries tax Big Tech companies - WTMJ

 Separately, the OECD talks also aim to establish that multinationals pay at least a minimum amount of tax.
 That part of the talks appears less controversial.

+The digital tax might turn over taxing rights on up to $100 billion on profit to market countries, leading to a modest increase in tax revenues, according to OECD estimates.
+Taken together, the digital tax and the global minimum tax could increase global tax revenues by $60 billion-$100 billion, or a 4% increase.
+Both are part of ongoing international efforts to reduce incentives for big companies to shift profits to low-tax countries.

-New U.S. Treasury Secretary Janet Yellen, asked about the talks by senators during confirmation hearings, did not stake out a detailed position on the key undecided issues.
-She said the administration was “committed to the multilateral effort” through the OECD and to “stop the race to the bottom on corporate taxation.”
+New U.S. Treasury Secretary Janet Yellen, asked about the talks during her Senate confirmation hearings, did not stake out a detailed position on the key undecided issues.
+She said the Biden administration was “committed to the multilateral effort” through the OECD and to “stop the race to the bottom on corporate taxation.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.